v4rakh/upda/README.md

 time.Sleep(20 * time.Second)
 ```

+### Tests

+There are multiple test targets defined in the `Makefile`

+- Go: Unit tests are executed with `-race`.
+- Go: Integration tests require an argument `image=...`, a built OCI image reference of _upda_, to work.
+- Web: Executed together with Go unit tests.

+If you're running on rootless docker or podman, set `DOCKER_HOST=unix:///run/user/1000/podman/podman.sock` (adapt for
+docker).

 ### Git workflow

 The main branch is `master`.
 It's protected and only eligible users can push to it.
 Merge requests to protected branches